-The COVID-19 pandemic has generated a rapid setup of services in hospitals, aided by the reduction of bureaucracy.
+The COVID-19 pandemic has generated a rapid set-up of services in hospitals, aided by the reduction of bureaucracy.
 Acute services have been reconfigured to reduce the spread of the coronavirus by segregating acute assessment areas, wards and catheter labs into "clean" and "dirty" zones.
-Patients are stratified by the probability of infection.
-Upstream smear and temperature assessment are essential.
+Patients are stratified by likelihood of infection.
+Upstream smearing and temperature assessment are essential.
 Unfortunately, keeping sites strictly clean will be difficult in acute care, particularly for STEMI, and PPE must continue to be used when patients are at risk of infection.
-Increasingly faster swab protocols can facilitate more selective use.
+Faster and faster swab protocols may facilitate more selective use.

 Elective work, which has been delayed by the pandemic, has been restored using enhanced pre-procedure assessment with comprehensive scanning and patient selfisolation prior to elective procedures.
-The duration of isolation appears to be variable between hospitals.
-Biweekly staff cleaning can help identify illness among staff and reduce the chance of service closures or patient infection.
-Outpatient elective surgery was stratified by urgency and in some places moved to different hospital locations to ensure there is no impact on intensive care services.
-In the long term, normal clinical services must return to minimize a growing inequality of access to the service.
+The duration of isolation seems to vary between hospitals.
+Biweekly staff cleaning can help identify illness among staff and reduce the chance of facility closures or patient infection.
+Outpatient elective surgery has been stratified by urgency and in some places moved to different hospital locations to ensure there is no impact on intensive care services.
+In the longer term, normal clinical services must return to minimize a growing inequality of service access.

-Outpatient flows have benefited from the adoption of the technology.
-Clinics go remote to reduce patient viral exposure.
-Telephone and video clinics are now fully established and, in many cases, can replace traditional clinics.
-In-person consultations may be reserved for specific patients, but must include appropriate PPE and social distancing to reduce the risk of exposure to cardiology patients who are specifically vulnerable to complications.
-Postinfarction "virtual" cardiac rehabilitation and heart failure clinics have proven to be feasible.
+Outpatient flows have benefited from technology adoption.
+Clinics become remote to reduce patient viral exposure.
+Phone and video clinics are now fully established and in many cases can replace traditional clinics.
+In-person consultations can be reserved for specific patients, but must include appropriate PPE and social distancing to reduce the risk of exposure to cardiology patients who are specifically vulnerable to complications.
+"Virtual" post-infarction cardiac rehabilitation and heart failure clinics have proven to be viable.

-In the future, it is necessary to work to anticipate the possibility of new 'waves' of the virus.
-Cardiologists may need new models of work, going beyond work plans and may require shift patterns.
+In the future, work is needed to anticipate the possibility of new 'waves' of the virus.
+Cardiologists may need new models of work, going beyond work schedules and may require shift patterns.